manolofperez/CNN_SNPs_Traits/EmpiricalData/Euphorbia/README.md

 simulate_ms_Euphorbia.py - python script to simulate coalescent trees and segregating sites (saved as NumPy arrays) for the *Euphorbia* dataset.

-Train_Test_Predict.ipynb -  python notebook containing code and outputs for CNN training, cross-validation and prediction of the most likely model using empirical data.
+Train_Test_Predict_Euphorbia.ipynb -  python notebook containing code and outputs for CNN training, cross-validation and prediction of the most likely model using empirical data.

 Pred_Emp_Comb_BM_Predictions.txt - Predictions for the model trained with the Combined SNPs + BM traits